Most of us know baking soda as a kitchen all-rounder.

 Brushing your teeth with coconut oil

-The oil works against it
+The oil is effective against

 - germs,

-- Viruses
+- viruses

 - and bacteria in the mouth.

-This means it can reduce the risk of plaque, tartar and inflammation.
+As a result, it can reduce the risk of plaque, tartar and inflammation.
 It also strengthens the pellicle, the protective film on our teeth.

 Coconut oil is therefore also used as an oil pulling treatment to strengthen the gums, but also for toothache.

-Sage for whiter teeth
+Sage for brighter teeth

 Positive side effect:

-- and soothes inflammation on the gums
+- and anti-inflammatory effect on the gums

 Conclusion on the topic: baking soda & teeth